 In fourth grade, students know that doing mathematics involves solving problems and discussing how they solved them.
 Students explain to themselves the meaning of a problem and look for ways to solve it.
 Fourth graders may use concrete objects or pictures to help them conceptualize and solve problems.
 They may check their thinking by asking themselves, "Does this make sense?"
 They listen to the strategies of others and will try different approaches.
 They often will use another method to check their answers.
 Students might use an equation strategy to solve the word problem.
 For example, students could solve the problem "Chris bought clothes for school.
-She bought 3 shirts for \$12 each and a skirt for \$15.
+She bought three shirts for \$12 each and a skirt for \$15.
 How much money did Chris spend on her new school clothes?" with the equation $3 \times $12 + $15 = a$.
-Fourth graders may use concrete objects or pictures to help them conceptualize and solve problems.
-They may check their thinking by asking themselves, "Does this make sense?"
-They listen to the strategies of others and will try different approaches.
-They often will use another method to check their answers.

 Fourth graders should recognize that a number represents a specific quantity.
-They connect the quality to written symbols and create a logical representation of the problem at hand, considering both the appropriate units involved and the meaning of quantities.
+They connect the quantity to written symbols and create a logical representation of the problem at hand, considering both the appropriate units involved and the meaning of quantities.
 They extend this understanding from whole numbers to their work with fractions and decimals.
 Students write simple expressions, record calculations with numbers, and represent or round numbers using place value concepts.
-Students might use base 10 blocks or drawings to demonstrate 154×6 , as 154 added six times, and develop an understanding of the distributive property.
+Students might use base ten blocks or drawings to demonstrate 154×6 , as 154 added six times, and develop an understanding of the distributive property.
 For example: 154×6